Blooming lovely roses at Hinton Ampner

 " There is simply the rose; it is perfect in every moment of its existence. "

-A real highlight of our collection is a newly planted border of 100 Whiter Shade of Pale roses which lie parallel to the formal pond.
+A real highlight of our collection is a border of 100 Whiter Shade of Pale roses which lie parallel to the formal pond.
 The beauty of this rose is its health and its ability to flower from June right through to the end of the year.
 The flowers, as the name suggests, are of the palest pink and unravel from a bud into a beautifully scented flower.